 The National Framework for Water Resources encourages water companies to open up new infrastructure to reduce reliance on chalk aquifers.
-This is one of the many good proposals in today's report that needs collective action.
+This is 1 of the many good proposals in today's report that needs collective action.
 Natural England Chair Tony Juniper said:

-Chalk streams are unique natural features, and considering that most such rivers in the world are found here in England, we have a particular responsibility to ensure that they are in good health.
+Chalk streams are a unique natural feature.
+Most such rivers in the world are found here in England, we have a particular responsibility to ensure that they are in good health.

-These habitats are subject to a complex range of pressures, however, from pollution arising from road run-off, agriculture and sewage, to low flow resulting from abstraction for public water supply and physical damage to the water courses.
+These habitats are subject to a complex range of pressures.
+From pollution arising from road run-off, agriculture and sewage, to low flow resulting from abstraction for public water supply and physical damage to the water courses.

-We look forward to working with others to ensure this new strategy leads to the kind of joined-up partnership action needed to address these pressures, protecting and restoring chalk streams for future generations to enjoy.
+We look forward to working with others to ensure this new strategy leads to the kind of joined-up partnership action needed to address these pressures.
+This includes protecting and restoring chalk streams for future generations to enjoy.